You’re writing your book. Finally! You’re very excited, because you’ve always wanted to write.

 Writing your book when you don’t know how to start

-Here’s a blog post on getting started writing a book that I found useful:
+Here’s a post on getting started writing a book that I found useful:

 A book is always a long project, even if you’re writing a short ebook of 10,000 words.
 You need to avoid over-long preparation, otherwise your book will die long before you give it shape and form.
 Problems (there are always problems) can seem insurmountable.
 You give up, when you should simply have started writing.
 Problems always resolve themselves while you write, because you’re discovering the book as you write.